Complete your AUCC requirements with the College of Business

 Taking BUS 220 is a great investment in your education for a lot of reasons.
 Not only will you be prepared to make ethical decisions in your professional career, but you’ll also be eligible to participate in the annual Otterbox Ethics Competition.
 Throughout the competition, you’ll use your decision-making skills to develop unique answers to challenging ethical issues.
 Alongside your fellow students, you’ll collaborate with mentors from Otterbox for the chance to win one year of in-state tuition.

-The only requirement is that you must be a full-time undergraduate student who has passed or are currently enrolled in Ethics in Contemporary Organizations.
+The only requirement is that you must be a full-time undergraduate student who has passed or is currently enrolled in Ethics in Contemporary Organizations.
 Don’t miss this opportunity to compete for a year of free tuition and make BUS 220 part of your semester plans.

 Explore the Business Minor